-- Over-regulation or under-regulation may chill innovation, entrepeneurship, and prudent risk taking.
+- Over-regulation or under-regulation may chill innovation, entrepreneurship, and prudent risk-taking.

 This plan can be a weather-vane as to the direction the SEC is taking in the coming years and firms should review it as part of their own strategic planning initiatives.

 For more information, or for assistance on other compliance topics, please contact us at (619) 278-0020 to schedule a consultation.